JEDS-AI/picture-upload-with-meta-tags/README.md

 ## Description
 This project shows how you can generate META Tags for a picture upload automatically with the Google Face Recognition API.

-You can find the blog post to this project [here](https://jeds-ai.com/how-to-generate-image-tags-automatically/).
+You can find the blog post to this project here (tbd).

 In order to get the project running you should insert your Google API-key in the PictureUploader.js file.